Quality description: Annual publication on international trade in goods, CD ROM 2017

 The Council's basic Regulation (EC) 638/2004, changes (EC) No 222/2009, (EU) No 1093/2013 and (EC) No 695/2014, on internal trade statistics provides a methodological base for internal trade statistics; there are regulations on the implementation in Commission Regulation (EC) No 1982/2004, amendments (EC) No 1915/2005, (EU) No 91/2010, (EU) No 96/2010 and (EU) No 1093/2013.

-The European Parliament’s and the Council's basic Regulation (EC) No 471/2009 contains regulations on statistics regarding international trade, i.e. the trade in goods between the Community and its Member Countries with third countries.
-Commission Regulations (EU) No 92/2010 and (EU) No 113/2010 provides regulations on the implementation of the basic Regulation on international trade statistics.
+The basic Regulation (EC) No 471/2009 (amended by Regulations (EU) No 2016/1724 and (EU) No 2016/2119) of the Council and the European Parliament contains regulations on statistics regarding external trade, i.e. the trade in goods between the Community and its Member Countries with third countries.
+Commission Regulations (EU) No 92/2010 and (EU) No 113/2010 (amended by Regulation (EU) No 2016/2119) provide for the implementation of the basic Regulation on external trade statistics.

 When possible, the legislation of the European Community takes the recommendations for statistics on international goods trade by the United Nations Statistics Office (International Merchandise Trade Statistics: Concepts and Definitions, United Nations 2010) into account.